AlexBishopCode/BeerLine-Buddy/README.md

 ## Feature Ideas

-- A interactive gallery/slide section with photos of content and people taking part in the walking tours.
-- Purchasing/cart options.
-- An interactive section displaying text from review websites.
-- A FAQ section to answer more of the users questions.
-- More options on the form to allow the user register and also log into the website if they have already registered.
+- The addition of instructional diagrams into each step to provide an even clearer tutorial.
+- The ability to input a beer line name into the web page so that the user knows which line they are using.
+- A log in feature where the only people who have access to the site are those provided with log in details (staff).

 ## Technologies Used

 ### Languages
 - Html - Used for page markup
 - CSS - Used for styling
-- Javascript - Used for DOM manipulation
+- Javascript - Used for interactivity and DOM manipulation

 ### Libraries
 - Google Fonts - Used for font style ('Poppins').